-These are deep to very deep soils that often have organic (Histic) surfaces or organic profiles.
-There will be a permanent water table within 2 feet of the surface keeping the upper part of the soil very moist or saturated for most of the growing season.
+These are deep soils that often have organic (Histic) surfaces or organic profiles.
+They are hydric.
+They typically will have free water within 2 feet of the surface keeping the upper part of the soil very moist or saturated for most of the growing season.
 These soils are non-saline and non-sodic, but may be calcareous or acidic.
-These soils are hydric.